pixolith/vue-packages/packages/vue-raw-html/README.md

 ```

-## Todos
-* Allow inline strings and remove the need to external files.

 ## Requirements

 **Raw Loader** (<https://webpack.js.org/loaders/raw-loader/)> is required to inject a raw string when requiring a file of a given type.
 This allows webpack to handle the filetype and pass the string to this plugin.

 When using **Nuxt** this needs to be added to the `nuxt.config.js`.
-This example is for loading .svg file types but any external file that contains parseable html can be loaded.
+This example is for loading .svg file types but any external file that contains parseable html or inline html can be loaded.

 ```javascript
     extend(config, ctx) {